rocket-pool/RPIPs/RPIPs/RPIP-42.md

 ## Abstract
 This proposal dramatically increases the LTV used in the protocol (loan to value; the amount of ETH that can be borrowed per unit of bonded ETH).
 It does this safely by:
 - Enabling megapool-level penalties to mitigate/discourage MEV theft
-- Using forced exits as needed
+- Using forced exits as needed (see the required [RPIP-44](./RPIP-44.md))
 - Starting with lower LTV at lower total bonded ETH to mitigate/discourage MEV theft
 - Retaining sufficient bond per validator regardless of total stake to mitigate against slashing and abandonment
 - Providing increased capital efficiency with greater bond to encourage a node operator to stake as large nodes instead of many small nodes

 This proposal also explicitly tries to benefit the smallest node operators in a few ways, in line with the pDAO charter values of decentralization and prioritizing Ethereum health (see [RPIP-23](./RPIP-23.md)):
 - We willingly take on somewhat more MEV-theft risk for the smallest node operators (see [Rationale](#rationale))
-- We give precedence to small nodes staking some number of initial validators in the Node Operator queue (see [RPIP-59](./RPIP-59.md))
+- We give precedence to small nodes staking some number of initial validators in the Node Operator queue (see proposed [RPIP-59](./RPIP-59.md))
 - There is a small but tangible financial benefit for large stakers that stake as few large nodes instead of many small nodes -- this (alongside our vote power, which scales with the square root of vote-eligible RPL) helps preserve the strong governance voice of small node operators

 ## Motivation